Choose Your Province/State of Service

 Natural gas can save you money

-If you are converting to natural gas from electricity, oil or propane, get ready for savings!
+If you are converting to natural gas from electric resistance, heating oil or propane, get ready for savings!
 When you compare, you’ll see that on average, natural gas is significantly less expensive than the alternatives.

 Tips for buying a gas furnace